byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Why make Eco-Enzyme?*

+**Waterborne infections account for 80% of all infectious diseases.**
+There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on Life As People Know It: food production, malnutrition, the incidence of diseases, ... .
+By 2025, half the world population will be living in water-stressed areas.(WHO) People are literally killing the micro-biome with chemicals that alter this grand vast unknowable microbial balance of Mother Earth.

+**Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**

+#### *water*
+It is very difficult to reverse the effects of water pollution.
+Natural processes that cleanse the water can take years, decades, or even centuries, and even with costly technological processes, it can take years to remove all of the harmful substances from the water.
+There are many aspects of the contamination that must be removed. **First, and most importantly, the source of the water pollution must be removed, so that additional water contamination does not occur.**

 **Cleaning products and fertilizers made with chemicals and pesticides pollute the underground water, rivers and surrounding ecosystems.** These conventional cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body. **Pro-biotic Eco-enzyme is a solution to some very big problems.** By symbiotically keeping the body healthy and restoring vitality and strength to the environment.
 It is easily done at negligible cost, free of harmful pollutants, effective, and multipurpose.

-**Waterborne infections account for 80% of all infectious diseases.**
-There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on Life As They Know It: food production, malnutrition, the incidence of diseases, ... .
-People are literally killing the micro-biome with chemicals that alter this grand vast unknowable microbial balance of Mother Earth.

-**By 2025, half the world population will be living in water-stressed areas.(WHO)**

-**Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**

 ### *Stop the killing Gaia is a Micro-biome - Cultivate Cultures That Heal*